jimfunk/goews-rebuilt-openscad/README.md

 ### Tiles

-Arbitrary tiles of any size can be generated.
-Within the tiles hex units can be removed using a skip list to work around obstacles such as electrical receptables.
+Arbitrary tiles of any size, both hex and grid, can be generated.
+Within the tiles units can be removed using a skip list to work around obstacles such as electrical receptables.

+The tile mounting holes can be adjusted as well to accomodate different screw sizes and types.
+Setting the countersink to 0 allows for flat screws to be used.
+This is particularly useful to account for when anchors are not perfectly aligned avoiding having to make new holes in your wall.

-Any tile edge can be optionally filled in.
+For hex tiles any tile edge can be optionally filled in.
 This is particularly useful for the top edge as it adds additional mounting holes that are more likely to hit a top plate on a standard drywall-covered wall.

 #### Thicker cleats